kanboard/kanboard/doc/plugin-mail-transports.markdown

 - Sendmail command

 With the plugin API you can add a driver for any email provider.
-By example, your plugin can add a mail transport for a provider that uses an HTTP API.
+For example, your plugin can add a mail transport for a provider that uses an HTTP API.

 Implementation
 --------------

-Your plugin must implements the interface `Kanboard\Core\Mail\ClientInterface` and extends from `Kanboard\Core\Base`.
+Your plugin must implement the interface `Kanboard\Core\Mail\ClientInterface` and extends from `Kanboard\Core\Base`.

 The only method you need to implement is `sendEmail()`: